Skip to content

 MCP Serverfor Tauri

-An MCP server that provides AI assistants with tools to interact with Tauri applications during development.
+An MCP server that empowers AI assistants to build, test, and debug Tauri applications.

 Visual Context